Rush Limbaugh, the cutting edge of societal evolution.

 Unless somebody catches it, then they're out.

-Uh imagine if somebody runs into that kid chasing a ball in a wheelchair.
+Imagine if somebody runs into that kid chasing a ball in a wheelchair.

 Imagine if somebody kicks the ball at the kid, hits him.

-He can't defend himself as in a wheelchair.
+He can't defend himself.

 They do have a teacher standing behind him at the wheelchair, not in front of him.

-Uh I just I was stunned to see this.
+I was stunned to see this.

-At first thought you can ask Snerdley.
+At first thought, you can ask Snerdley.

 I said this to him.

-He said, Well, you better not mention it because they will.
+He said, well, you better not mention it because they will.

-And I said, Well, it's too late.
+And I said, well, it's too late.

-All right, ladies and gentlemen, it's a rare occasion on this program when I'm wrong.
+All right, ladies and gentlemen, it's a rare occasion on this program when I'm wrong, when I am flat out wrong.

 I'm still not sure that I am.